abhijit-kalita/ml-azure/optimize-pipeline-pr1/README.md

 stronger regularization.

+A RandomSampler specified with an early stopping policy Benefit of using a random sampler:
+The RandomSampler supports continuous and descrete variable with early termination of low performance runs.
+With this method some random sampling can be done in the search space and then based on this the search space can be refined to improve the results.
+The random sampler is less resource intensive.
+The other options  are grid sampling searches over the entire grid space and bayesian sampling which gives best results if number of runs are 20 times more than hyperparams being tuned and also is less suited for parallelism as new results depend on previous \
+results .

-A RandomSampler specified with an early stopping policy A ScriptRunConfig estimator object is created with the training file, compute target and environment ocjects as principal inputs.
+A ScriptRunConfig estimator object is created with the training file, compute target and environment ocjects as principal inputs.
 Finally a Hyperdrive pipeline object is created with above